robertokbr/donate-blood/README.md

 ## User Stories

 - [x] User can show and hide the form.
-- [x] User can input their data at the input box.
 - [x] if any input box is null, the app will return an error message.
-- [x] User can see his data at the "Last donors" section.
+- [x] User can see his first name and the blood type at the "Last donors" section.

 ## How to contribute